w3f/General-Grants-Program/grants/speculative/nft_parachain.md

 ## Future Plans
 Our team plans to implement broader spectrum of applications such as

+* Variety of economic models to facilitate the freemium gaming and other adoption boosters
+* Compatability with ETH NFTs
 * Decentralized Non-Fungible Token Exchange
 * Multi-chain token issuance
 * Cross-chain Payment Gateways